Fivell/policies/source/sections/01-introduction.md

 # 1. Introduction

-Fox and Geese LLC D/B/A Versionista ("Versionista") is committed to ensuring the confidentiality, privacy, integrity, and availability of all electronic protected health information (ePHI) it receives, maintains, processes and/or transmits on behalf of its Customers.
-As providers of compliant, hosted infrastructure used by health technology vendors, developers, designers, agencies, custom development shops, and enterprises, Versionista strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
-The following documents address core policies used by Versionista to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit ePHI for Versionista Customers.
+Fox and Geese LLC D/B/A Versionista ("Versionista") is committed to ensuring the confidentiality, privacy, integrity, and availability of all digital information it receives, maintains, processes and/or transmits on behalf of its Customers.
+As providers of compliant, hosted infrastructure used by technology vendors, developers, designers, agencies, custom development shops, and enterprises, Versionista strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
+The following documents address core policies used by Versionista to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit data for Versionista Customers.

 Versionista provides secure and compliant cloud-based software.
 This hosted software falls into two broad categories: 1) **Platform as a Service (PaaS)**